Biden lawyer: FBI finds no classified docs at beach house

 The White House did not disclose the Justice Department’s investigation until last month, when it acknowledged the Nov.
 2 discovery of a “small number” of classified documents by Biden lawyers as they closed an office at the Penn Biden Center, a think tank affiliated with the Ivy League school.

-Though officials did not say so at the time, The Associated Press and other news organizations reported on Tuesday that the FBI had conducted a voluntary search of that office later in November.
+Though officials did not say so at the time, The Associated Press and other news organizations reported on Tuesday that the FBI had conducted a voluntary search of that office later that month.

 The Justice Department declined comment on the Wednesday search.